Parliament of Ghana

-The Parliament of Ghana is the legislative body of the Government of Ghana.
+The Parliament of Ghana is the unicameral legislature of Ghana.
+It consists of 276 members, who are elected for four-year terms in single-seat constituencies using a first-past-the-post voting system.

 History

 Legislative representation in Ghana dates back to 1850, when the country was a British colony known as Gold Coast.
-The body, called the Legislative Council, was purely advisory as the Governor exercised all legislative and executive powers.
+The body called the Legislative Council, was purely advisory as the Governor exercised all legislative and executive powers.
 Reforms were introduced in 1916 and 1925, although the governor's power remained extensive.
 In 1946, a new constitution was introduced that allowed for an unofficial member of the Legislative Council to become its president while the governor ceased to be the ex officio president of the body.
 This system continued until 1951 when the Legislature elected its first Speaker - Sir Emmanuel Charles Quist.

-1951 was also the first year that elections based on universal suffrage were held.
-The Convention People's Party (CPP), which was formed in 1949 and led by Kwame Nkrumah, won the election.
-Another party, the United Gold Coast Convention (UGCC) led by J.B.
-Danquah, fared poorly, and was disbanded soon after.
-Nkrumah, who had been jailed in early 1950 for subversion, was released and appointed Leader of Government Business, becoming the country's first Prime Minister the following year.
+1951 was also the first year that elections based on universal suffrage was held.
+The Convention People's Party (CPP), formed in 1949 and led by Kwame Nkrumah won the election that was held.
+Another party called the United Gold Coast Convention (UGCC) led by J.B.
+Danquah performed poorly and was disbanded soon after.
+Nkrumah, who had been jailed in early 1950 for subversion, was released and appointed Leader of Government Business, becoming the country's first Prime Minister in the following year.

 Legislative Assembly elections held in 1954 resulted in another CPP victory, with the party winning 71 out of a total of 104 seats.
 It also won 71 out of 104 seats in the 1956 Legislative Assembly election.
-The Gold Coast was renamed Ghana and granted independence on 6 March 1957, while retaining the British monarch as head of state.
+The Gold Coast was renamed to Ghana and granted independence on Wednesday, 6 March 1957, while retaining the British monarch as head of state.
 The Legislative Assembly was renamed National Assembly.

 After the approval of a new Republican constitution, Ghana officially became a republic on 1 July 1960 with Kwame Nkrumah as its President.
 The plebiscite was taken as a fresh mandate from the people and the terms of National Assembly members were extended for another five years.
 A one-party state was introduced following a referendum in 1964.
 As a result, only CPP candidates stood in the National Assembly Election held in 1965.
 Nkrumah was overthrown in 1966 by the military, which banned political parties and dissolved the National Assembly.

 The country returned to civilian rule in 1969.
-Elections held on 29 August resulted in victory for the Progress Party (PP) of Kofi Abrefa Busia, which won 105 of the National Assembly's 140 seats.
+Elections held on 29 August same year resulted in victory for the Progress Party (PP) of Kofi Abrefa Busia, which won 105 of the National Assembly's 140 seats.
 He took office as Prime Minister on 3 September 1969.
 His government was toppled in a 1972 military coup.

 During the Third Republic, which lasted from 1979 to 1981, the dominant party in the National Assembly was the People's National Party (PNP), led by Hilla Limann, which won 71 out of 104 seats in elections held on 18 June 1979.
 After the military intervened in 1981, all elected institutions were dissolved and political party activity was prohibited.